wookoouk/candisnp/README.md

 ```

 This operation can take a few minutes, depending on your internet speed.
-You should only need to do it once, though.
+You should only need to do it once per `candiSNP` install, though.

 ## Starting the app